SalesforceLabs/OrgCheck/docs/index2.faq.md

  - In this permission set, check the system permission called "**Use any API Client**" (which appears ONLY if you activate the "**API Access Control**" feature -- that's why we can't add it to everybody).
  - And assign your user to this additional permission set.

-** Warning**: We are working on another workaround as Salesforce decided to depreciate the system permission "**Use any API Client**".
+** Warning**: We are working on another workaround as Salesforce decided to deprecate the system permission "**Use any API Client**".

 For more information, you can check that closed issue: https://github.com/SalesforceLabs/OrgCheck/issues/118

 ## Question 5: When installing the app from AppExchange I see error like "This package can’t be installed...
 Package namespace conflict"
 - In this case it is more likely that you are trying to install the application from the AppExchange on a Salesforce Organization where the standalone package is already installed.
-- This can be explained easily, both app share the same namespace (aka package name).
+- This can be explained easily: both apps share the same namespace (aka package name).
 - So either you keep the standalone package or you remove it and try to install the app from the AppExchange again.
-- Both version are FREE anyway and will be maintained!
+- Both versions are FREE anyway and will be maintained!
 - It is up to you to choose the one you prefer!